Partonic collinear structure by quantum computing

-With the great promise of quantum computers \cite{Arute:2019zxq} and the remarkable success in various fields \cite{Alexeev:2019enj}, particularly in using its natural capability for simulating real-time evolution of field theory, a rapid growing wave of interest in implementing quantum computing methodologies to particle and nuclear physics was inspired in the recent years, see reviews ~\cite{Cloet:2019wre, Zhang:2020uqo}.
-The idea is to simulate hadron physics with well-controllable quantum devices by generating quantum states describing hadrons and evaluating physical properties through measurements on hadronic states.
-A few pioneer attempts toward the calculations of the PDFs on a quantum computer have been explored, such as the proposal of computing hadronic tensors~\cite{Lamm:2019uyc}, the quantum simulation of the space-time Wilson loops~\cite{Echevarria:2020wct}, the hybrid approach incorporating the quantum computing as a subroutine~\cite{Mueller:2019qqj}, as well as the global analysis of world data with quantum machine learning~\cite{Perez-Salinas:2020nem}.
-Still, a comprehensive and unified framework of investigating PDFs on a quantum computer using the fundamental lattice theory approach is lacking, which calls for a systematic treatment, with concrete quantum algorithms as well as analysis of scalability.
+Inspired by the great promise of quantum computers~\cite{Arute:2019zxq} and the remarkable success in various related fields~\cite{Alexeev:2019enj}, particularly in using the natural capability of quantum computation to simulate real-time evolution in quantum field theories, there has been a rapidly growing wave of interest in implementing quantum computing methodologies to particle and nuclear physics in recent years (see reviews~\cite{Cloet:2019wre, Zhang:2020uqo}).
+The idea is to simulate hadron physics with well-controllable quantum devices by generating quantum states describing hadrons and evaluating physical properties through measurements on the hadronic states.
+A few pioneering attempts toward the calculation of PDFs on a quantum computer have been explored, such as the proposal of computing hadronic tensors~\cite{Lamm:2019uyc}, quantum simulations of the space-time Wilson loops~\cite{Echevarria:2020wct}, the hybrid approach incorporating quantum computing as a subroutine~\cite{Mueller:2019qqj}, as well as global analyses of the world data with quantum machine learning~\cite{Perez-Salinas:2020nem}.
+Still, a comprehensive and unified framework for investigating PDFs on a quantum computer using the fundamental lattice theory approach is lacking, which calls for a systematic treatment, with concrete quantum algorithms as well as analyses of scalability.

-In this Letter, we work out a systematic quantum computational approach for evaluating the PDFs.
-As a conceptual proof of our algorithm, we realize for the first time a practical quantum simulation of the meson PDFs.
-For the purpose of illustration, we present the formulation in the $1+1$ dimensional Nambu-Jona-Lasinio (NJL) model~\cite{Nambu:1961tp,Nambu:1961fr}, also known as the Gross-Neveu (GN) model~\cite{Gross:1974jv}, which catches many fundamental features of QCD and provides a unified picture of vacuum, mesons and nucleons~\cite{Christov:1995vm}.
-We show in detail how to prepare the hadronic bound states efficiently on a quantum computer and how the real time parton correlation in the coordinate space can be evaluated directly.
+In this paper, we work out a systematic quantum computational approach for evaluating the PDFs.
+Specifically, we develop a framework of the variational quantum eigensolver for faithful preparation of hadronic states of given quantum numbers, with the advantage of efficient parametrization and almost trap-free optimization.
+As a conceptual proof of our algorithm, we realize, for the first time, a practical quantum simulation of the meson PDFs.
+For the purpose of illustration, we present the formulation in the $1+1$ dimensional Nambu-Jona-Lasinio (NJL) model~\cite{Nambu:1961tp,Nambu:1961fr}, also known as the Gross-Neveu (GN) model~\cite{Gross:1974jv}, which captures many fundamental features of QCD and provides a unified picture of the vacuum, mesons, and nucleons~\cite{Christov:1995vm}.
+We show in detail how to prepare the hadronic bound states efficiently on a quantum computer and how the real-time parton correlators in coordinate space can be evaluated directly.